Rob Short: Career

 Short played his first international senior tournament in 1995, at the Pan American Games in Mar del Plata.
 Highlights include the 1998 World Cup in the Netherlands where the Canadian team finished 8th, with Short scoring 4 goals in the 7 games.
 In 2000 he competed with the national hockey team of Canada at the Summer Olympics in Sydney, where the team finished 10th.
 A recent win (over Argentina in strokes) in Rio de Janeiro, Brazil, at the Pan American Games meant Rob competed in his second Olympic Games in Beijing in the summer of 2008.

 Short has played club hockey at the highest level in the Netherlands since 1999; 3 years with HC Rotterdam, 2 years at Laren, and is currently playing his 9th year with HGC.
 Last year with HGC, he won the EHL (Euro Hockey League) and took home the MVP of the European competition and with it 5000 Euro.

-Both Short and his older brother Mark are avid poker players who play tournaments both online with PokerStars.com, and occasionally in casinos around the world.

-In addition to playing field hockey, Short is also a business owner with Mantis Hockey, Voodoo America, & Omatas Sports, which all distribute field hockey sticks and equipment across North America.
+In addition to playing field hockey, Short is also a business owner with Voodoo America and his academy company Rob Short Coaching.

-Short currently splits time between Amsterdam and his family in North Vancouver, British Columbia.
+Short currently lives with his family in North Vancouver, British Columbia.
+His partner is Rachel Norwood and they have two boys Brek and Kaeden (Kk) Norwood-Short.